-- Staff participate in professional development activities related to their specific goals All staff participated in PD activity in 2018 - Assure and support the accreditation process for all teachers (TAA) Accreditation log was created and an online tool is being created by NESA. - Support strategies to attract staff to ME Support has been given to training through sponsoring qualified teachers to train.
+- Conduct thorough professional reviews for all staff with clearly determined professional goals for each - Assure and support the accreditation process for all teachers (TAA) All teachers are registered in the Institute of Teachers with NESA and logging professional development hours. - Support strategies to attract staff to ME Support has been given to training through sponsoring qualified teachers to train.